dutertetimes/dutertetimes.github.io/_posts/news/president/2017-02-07-Bureau of Internal Revenue Tax Campaign 2017.md

 Kaya nagkaroon ng hotel 'yung Marco Polo, pati maraming pera.
 Nadagdagan na ngayon pero hindi sa kanya.
 And I chose him because he's my childhood friend and I trust him.
 Though noong nag-third--- second year ako, napaalis ako sa eskwelahan, nagpaiwan sila.
 It took me seven years to finish high school.

 Sila, they were already from---sa labas.
 I was still struggling to finish high school.
 But I finished my law course on time.
 Dulay and Bello were roommates in front of our room.
 Ang kasama ko, si Yasay.
 Ito ngayon si Yasay, magsalita akala mo, "Oh, I'd like to talk to you... are we going to..." (laughter) Ganun, even in his dreams when he's talking, (laughter) "I was talking about things that you can hardly hear.
 Well, discern what I said about---"
 Kaya sabi ko noong ano, but he's bright, anak ng pastor 'yan eh.
 Buti makilala ninyo siya, how I stumbled on to them.

 Billy is from Baguio.
 Bebot is from Isabela.
 Bebot is a son of a judge.
 Ma-ano kami, mga---yung Cabinet ko, almost probinsyano 'yan.
 Hindi ninyo alam.
 Tugade is from Cagayan Valley, but he's bright.
 Valedictorian 'yan namin sa law school.
 Talagang bright.
 He's a billionaire ngayon.
 May pera talaga si Tugade.

 So pinilit ko lang rin 'yan.
 Kasi ayaw niyang magtrabaho.
 Malalaki na anak niya.
-Sabi niya, na-turnover na niya, sabi niya, "Pagod na ako."
+Sabi niya, na-turnover na niya, sabi niya,"Pagod na ako."

 But he was the top honcho of Delgado Shipping when we were students yet.
 So ibig sabihin, talagang naka-puwesto na sa buhay.
 Halos lahat 'yan sila, mga bright.
 Pernia is from UP; si ano naman, si Briones used to be National Treasurer.
 They're really brilliant people.